UN Commends FG over Improved Humanitarian Support in North-east - THISDAYLIVE

 He said the drive to ensure effective access to vital food supplies, made the Humanitarian Affairs Minister, the National Security Adviser and members of the National Humanitarian Coordination Committee to bring the matter to the presidency’s attention.

-“The Vice President then held series of meetings, bringing together the governors, all the relevant government agencies and representatives of international agencies and INGOs.
+“The vice president then held a series of meetings, bringing together the governors, all the relevant government agencies and representatives of international agencies and INGOs.

 “I am pleased to report we have had constructive engagements in recent days with the Nigerian authorities, and the Government has taken important steps to improve access to people in need, which we look forward to building on further,” it quoted Lowcock as saying.